 Yeah, But, Is Twitter’s New Anti-Revenge Porn Stance Really Going To Help?

 If you’re a skeptic, you may be thinking, “So what.
 This is all just lip service.
 Nothing will change.”
 And you’re not alone.
-Many people think Twitter’s announcement was simply a transparent PR effort that won’t result in change, because “banning” revenge porn on a social media platform would ultimately result in an everlasting game of whack-a-mole.
+Many people think Twitter’s announcement was simply a PR effort that won’t result in change, because “banning” revenge porn on a social media platform would ultimately result in an everlasting game of whack-a-mole.

 Facebook Is Also Making Noise About Indecency Issues